rgroves/codetv.dev/README.md

 ## TODO:

 - [ ] set up Sanity webhook
-- [ ] set up new Sanity studio and/or swap dataset
+- [x] set up new Sanity studio and/or swap dataset
-- [ ] hook up Algolia to the v2 site data
+- [x] hook up Algolia to the v2 site data
+- [x] figure out how to get Algolia images to display correctly
 - [ ] RSS feed per series
 - [ ] RSS feed all content
 - [ ] Dark mode